-Include widget notes footnotes: Widgets with notes will display a numbered footnote icon.
+Include widget note markers: Widgets with notes will display a numbered footnote icon.
 You can click the icon to see the widget's notes.

-Include page notes: Page notes will be included at the top of the Notes pane of the prototype player.
+Include page notes: Page notes will be included at the top of the Documentation pane of the prototype player.

-Show notes names: The names of the page notes fields will be visible in the Notes pane of the prototype player.
+Show notes names: The names of the page notes fields will be visible in the Documentation pane of the prototype player.

-Note: If you uncheck both Include widget notes in sidebar and Include page notes, the Notes pane will not appear in the prototype player because it will have no content to display.
+Note: If you uncheck both Include widget notes in sidebar and Include page notes, the Documentation pane will not appear in the prototype player because it will have no content to display.